-African swine fever (ASF) is a highly contagious viral disease of pigs that is continuing to spread from foci in eastern Europe and in China.
+African swine fever, (ASF) is a contagious viral disease of pigs, with the potential to spread through pig populations and cause significant mortalities.

-ASF has a complex epidemiology and can affect domestic and feral pigs of all ages, with clinical signs of fever, ‘blotching’ of the skin, incoordination, diarrhoea and pneumonia.
+ASF has a complex epidemiology and can affect domestic and feral pigs of all ages, with clinical signs including fever, ‘blotching’ of the skin, incoordination, diarrhoea and pneumonia.

 Pigs usually become infected through direct contact with infected pigs, fomites (contaminated vehicles, equipment or clothing) or through ingestion of material containing infected pig meat or pig products.

 The virus survives for long periods under most environmental conditions and at a wide range of pH levels.
 It is not inactivated by freezing or thawing and is resistant to several most commercially available disinfectants.
 Biting flies and ticks, can also aid spread to susceptible animals.

 Four simple steps pig owners can take are:

 - Do not feed swill to pigs.
 For more information on swill feeding, see Prohibited feeding.

 - Implement effective on-farm biosecurity practices.

 - Be vigilant for signs of illness in pigs and report suspicion of any exotic or emergency disease.

 - Update pig ownership details on Agriculture Victoria's Property Identification Code system.